-Atlantic City had its toughest year ever in 2014.
-The former East Coast gambling monopoly saw four of its 12 casinos close that year.
-This occurred in the wake of an eight year decline in gaming revenue that started in 2007.
-This can be blamed on both the recession and new competition from every state in the region.
+Though there were some rough times leading up to it, Atlantic City had its toughest year ever in 2014.
+This former East Coast gambling monopoly saw four of its 12 casinos close that year.
+This occurred in the wake of a slow eight-year decline in gaming revenue that started in 2007 which can be blamed on both the recession and new competition from just about every state in the region.

-Much of this decline is attributed to the legalization of table games in Pennsylvania.
-These launched in July 2010.
+Much of this decline was attributed to the legalization of table games in Pennsylvania which launched in July 2010.
 Pennsylvania passed New Jersey to become number two in gaming revenue in the U.S. in 2011, the first full year it spread table games.
-Nevada is the highest grossing gaming state.
+Nevada is the highest grossing state in terms of gaming revenue.
+On top of this, in 2011 a brand new property, Resorts World Casino, opened up right near New York City, in Queens.

 It seemed that Atlantic Club thought its value would skyrocket thanks to recently legalized online gaming in New Jersey.
 It was wrong.
 The Atlantic Club fell into bankruptcy in November 2013.
 It was unable to find a buyer and ceased operations in January 2014.
 Caesars Entertainment acquired the physical property.
 Tropicana bought the gambling equipment.